MarchLiu/jaskell-java8/readme.md

 Jaskell Java8 is Java8 Edition of [Jaskell Core library](https://github.com/MarchLiu/jaskell-core).
 It rewritten completed by Java 8.
 So easy to use in Java8 projects.

-It includes a parsec combinators library , a SQL expressions library and a arithmetic expression parser.
+It includes a parsec combinators library , a SQL expressions library and a arithmetic expressions parser.

 [![Maven Central](https://img.shields.io/maven-central/v/io.github.marchliu/jaskell-java8.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22io.github.marchliu%22%20AND%20a:%22jaskell-java8%22)